d-isasterhub/IDP-simulated-user-exp/user-study/gpt4-responses/v2_interview/README.md

 ```

 3. Similarly, one can choose to simulate the agreement questions with the `agreement` option.
 There are multiple additional options for this:
-- `--questions`: which of the agreement questions to simulate (by default: questions 2, 3, 4, 5, 6)
+- `--questions`: which of the agreement questions to simulate (by default: all questions, if `--with_example` is set, without the example question)
 - `--example`: which question to show the LLM as an example (by default: the first one)
 - `--with_accuracy` or `--without_accuracy`: to set whether to include the number of questions that the user answered correctly in the prompt (by default: with accuracy)
 - `--with_average` or `--without_average`: whether to include the average human score for the agreement questions as profiling (by default: without average)